Parallaxer/Parallaxer/README.md

 ## Overview

-Parallaxer makes it simple to establish relationships between changing values in your application; use it to build delightful animations and tight controller interactions.
+Parallaxer makes it easy to establish relationships between changing values in your application; use it to build delightful animations and tight controller interactions.

 ### Example use-cases